SorayaM123/Chipyard-Verilator-Using/README.md

 ## riscv-tools

-In the following, you can find the command on how to use the riscv -tools using in Chipyard.
+In the following, you can find the command on how to use the **riscv -tools** using in Chipyard.
 ### Riscv Compiler
-To use Chipyard simulators, first, need to compile your code, by using the RISC-V compiler.
+To use Chipyard simulators, first, need to compile your code, by using the **RISC-V compiler**.
 For example, to compile our C file code [simple.c](https://github.com/SorayaM123/Chipyard-Verilator-Using/blob/main/simple.c) and generate an object file [simple.o](https://github.com/SorayaM123/Chipyard-Verilator-Using/blob/main/simple.o), need the below command: